Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers

 \subsection{Data Collection and Preprocessing}

 We curated a dataset of real-world emotional support interactions from Reddit, specifically targeting subreddits with over 500,000 members, such as \texttt{r/offmychest} and \texttt{r/mentalhealth}.
-Reddit serves as an ideal data source for training a feature-controllable simulator due to its in-the-wild nature.
-It encompasses an exceptionally broad spectrum of informal, diverse, and raw human expressions that are often absent in curated datasets.
+Reddit serves as an ideal source for training a feature-controllable simulator, as its in-the-wild nature encompasses a broad spectrum of informal and raw human expressions often absent in curated datasets.

 Unlike traditional approaches that rely on heavily filtered datasets, we intentionally retained informal and raw elements.
-We included a wide variance in utterance lengths and aggressiveness, which directly addresses the limitations of prior simulators that portray only highly articulate and cooperative seekers.
+We included a wide variance in utterance lengths and aggressiveness, addressing the limitations of prior simulators that portray only articulate and cooperative seekers.

 While prioritizing realism, we still implemented rigorous steps to ensure ethical integrity and basic data quality.
 Most importantly, all personally identifiable information (PII) was systematically masked to protect user anonymity.
 We also discarded low-quality data based on conversation length, topics, and upvote counts.
 The final dataset includes 11,066 dialogues.
 Detailed preprocessing procedures are provided in Appendix~\ref{app:preprocessing}.